The 20 Smartest Dog Breeds

 Pembroke Welsh corgi

 This happy, smaller breed is most fulfilled when there is a job to do, says Dr. Hauser.
 And adorably, they have a tendency to “herd” their family members, particularly younger children.
-Find out why Queen Elizabeth II owns so many corgis.

-English Springer spaniel
+English Springer Spaniel

-“The Springer is the place where beauty and utility meet,” according to the American Kennel Club (AKC), which adds that the Springer spaniel’s energy, stamina, brains, and smooth “rear drive” movement have earned them an exalted place in the realm of bird dogs.
-“But a Springer—with his smartly marked coat, yearning spaniel expression, and long, lush ears—would be prized for good looks even if he couldn’t tell a grouse from a mouse [which he can!],” shares the website.
+“The Springer is the place where beauty and utility meet,” according to the American Kennel Club (AKC), which adds that the Springer Spaniel’s energy, stamina, brains, and smooth “rear drive” movement have earned them an exalted place in the realm of bird dogs.
+“But a Springer—with his smartly marked coat, yearning Spaniel expression, and long, lush ears—would be prized for good looks even if he couldn’t tell a grouse from a mouse [which he can!],” shares the website.

-Belgian Tervuren, sheepdog, and malinois
+Belgian Tervuren, sheepdog, and Malinois